cbowman422/cbowman422/README.md

 # 👋 Hello and Welcome!

-I'm currently working on [Scott's Landscaping, Inc.](https://github.com/cbowman422/scottslandscaping), NextGen's frontend app, and learning Java.
+I'm currently working for [Scott's Landscaping, Inc.](https://github.com/cbowman422/scottslandscaping), working as a software engineering freelancer, and learning C++.

 ## About Me

-Motivated full-stack software engineer with an aptitude for learning new skills quickly.
+Software engineer with an aptitude for learning new skills quickly.
 Strong team player who has contributed to multiple teams and helped drive the design and development of many full-stack applications.
-Prior to software development, I gained valuable experience in solving difficult and ambiguous problems as a mechanical engineer.
+In addition to software development, I gained valuable experience in solving difficult and ambiguous problems as a mechanical engineer.
 Motivated self-starter committed to continuous improvement and staying up-to-date with industry trends.
-Seeking to leverage my engineering experience to drive innovation and contribute to impactful projects.

 ## Tecnical Skills